Last Updated on

 Guest post by Greece Travel Secrets

 Greek food is synonymous with flavour, good nutrition and good times especially given it is often enjoyed with groups of family and friends.
+This reputation is well deserved, too, because there are so many delicious traditional Greek dishes!
+Plus when it comes to Mediterranean food, Greek cuisine is probably the most well known worldwide.
 The Greeks are known for their generosity and hospitality and it’s not uncommon to be given huge servings when traveling through their beautiful country and dining in their tavernas.
 Usually at very good prices too.

-Many of the food in Greece have evolved over centuries and come from times of conflict and occupation, and often great hardship.
-Many recipes from Western Greece have a strong Italian influence and likewise the Ottoman influence in the East.
-Some Greek dishes are quite simple and have few ingredients which came about simply as they were the only things in season or on hand at the time.
-Some Greek dishes are very seasonal – baked dishes and casseroles, for example, are mostly made in Winter and Autumn.
+A lot of traditional food in Greece has evolved over centuries and come from times of conflict and occupation, and often great hardship.
+A lot of recipes from Western Greece have a strong Italian influence and likewise the Ottoman influence in the East.
+Some traditional Greek dishes are quite simple and have few ingredients which came about simply as they were the only things in season or on hand at the time.
+Some Greek meals are very seasonal – baked dishes and casseroles, for example, are mostly made in Winter and Autumn.
 On the islands, seafood is very popular.

-Whichever part of Greece you visit these 10 meals are guaranteed to leave you satisfied.
+Whichever part of Greece you visit these 10 traditional Greek appetizers, snacks and meals are guaranteed to leave you satisfied.

 2. Souvlakia and Gyros

-Another very popular baked dish Moussaka is made from meat and vegetables and has a number of variations.
+Another staple of Greek cuisine is Moussaka.
+This incredibly popular Greek food is made from meat and vegetables and has a number of variations.
 It generally contains sliced eggplant but may also have zucchini and/or sliced potato as well, with mashed potato and/or cheese on top of creamy béchamel sauce.

-You can find similar Greek dishes throughout the Balkan states and the Middle East as well.
+Moussaka is very popular in Mediterranean food.
+You will find similar dishes to this traditional Greek dish throughout the Balkan states and the Middle East as well.

-Commonly known as ‘cheese and spinach pie’ to non-Greeks.
+Spanikopita is commonly known as ‘cheese and spinach pie’ to non-Greeks.
+But this beloved dish is one of the most popular Greek snacks available.
 Made with eggs, onions, cheese, dill and crispy filo pastry.
 It often comes as one big pie served by the slice or you can buy small individual ones which also make a great snack.
 If spinach is not readily available they might substitute another leafy green such as Horta, a plant that grows wild on many islands.

 ‘Dolma’ is a family of stuffed Greek dishes found across the Mediterranean.
 There are many variations – stuffed tomatoes, capsicum, zucchini, pasta, calamari and cabbage rolls but one of the best known and widely exported around the world is Dolmades.